eliranwong/wsl2/README.md

 # wsl2
 Notes on setup of Windows Subsystem for Linux (version 2)

-Notes in this repository mainly describe the setup of pengwin & x410 in WSL2
+Notes in this repository mainly describe the setup of pengwin version 1.3.4 in WSL2

 # Use Latest Network Drivers